CadQuery/cadquery/doc/vis.rst

 ..  image:: _static/show_demo.PNG

-Additionally it is possibly to integrate with other libraries using VTK and display any `vtkProp` object.
+Additionally it is possible to integrate with other libraries using VTK and display any `vtkProp` object.

 .. code-block:: python